joladev/variadic.me/posts/2012-02-25-adventures-in-parsec-attoparsec.markdown

 } deriving (Ord, Show, Eq)
 ~~~~~

 Next step is defining the type of elements a log line can consist of.
 Like I said, this is going to look a little bit different from the previous version.
-Although I did look at the attoparsec `char` parser combinator, and I found that manually defining them using `satisfy` actually resulted in a noticeable performance improvement (admittedly, anything is noticeable parsing a 2GB log file on a laptop).
+Although I did look at the attoparsec `char` parser combinator, after some experimentation I found that manually defining them using `satisfy` actually resulted in a noticeable performance improvement (admittedly, anything is noticeable parsing a 2GB log file on a laptop).
 Still, defining them this way is quite simple.

 ~~~~~{.haskell}
 quote, lbrack, rbrack, space :: Parser Char